Ametrine

-Ametrine, also known as trystine or by its trade name as bolivianite, is a naturally occurring variety of quartz.
-It is a mixture of amethyst and citrine with zones of purple and yellow or orange.
+Ametrine, also known as trystine, golden amethyst, or by the trade name bolivianite, is a variety of quartz with alternating zones of purple and yellow-orange coloration.
+Its name is a portmanteau of amethyst and citrine.
+While ametrine is commonly referred to as a combination of these two quartz varieties, some sources claim this is not accurate.
 Almost all commercially available ametrine is mined in Bolivia.